Bridesmaid worries: Will groom be a no-show?

 Dear Anxious Bridesmaid

-A good first step may be to get clear on your goals before sitting down with either one or both of them.
-Obviously, the conversation is about more than your sister-in-law being left at the altar.
-Are you invested in them staying together?
-Are you invested in them breaking up?
+A good first step may be to gain a clearer sense of your goals before sitting down with either one or both of them, as the conversation is about more than just your sister-in-law being left at the altar.
+Are you invested in them staying together or invested in them breaking up?
 Do you simply want them to get clarity about their commitment to the relationship before getting married?
 And what do you see as your role in such a conversation?
-Once you have some clarity about goals, you can sort through some options.
+Asking yourself these kinds of questions can help you gain some clarity around your intentions before getting involved.
+Once you've done that, then you can sort through some options, such as:

 - What would it look like to talk to the groom?
-This depends largely on your relationship with him — how close you are, how comfortable you both feel having honest conversations about relationships.
-You could ask him how he is feeling about getting married.
+This depends largely on your relationship with him, how close you two are, and how comfortable you both feel having honest conversations about relationships.
+Additionally, you could ask him how he is feeling about getting married.
 Is he hesitating?
 Is he re-thinking the decision?
 What is the meaning behind these comments to his friends?
-Most importantly, this could be an opportunity to let him know what impression he makes on you with is lateness, comments, etc. Would it be helpful for him to know this?
+Most critically, this could be an opportunity to let him know what impression he makes on you with his lateness and comments, if you think it would be helpful for him to know.

-While there is no way to predict what will happen, you are ultimately in the best position to decide what type of intervention (if any) will work best to accomplish your goal, based on your relationships with the soon-to-be bride and groom.
-Props to you for being such a caring sister-in-law.
+While there is no way to predict what will happen, based on your relationship with both the soon-to-be bride and groom, you're ultimately in the best position to decide what type of intervention (if any) will work best to accomplish your goal.
+So, props to you for being such a caring sister-in-law.

 Can’t find information on the site about your health concern or issue?